She Was Thirty-Five Cents Short for Christmas Dinner — Until a Lonely Man Put Back His Expensive Wine and Asked for a Seat at Her Table

 She stiffened.

-He nodded.
 “And I’m trying very hard to respect that.
 So let me put it differently.
-I underfunded the clinic for years because it didn’t fit my quarterly reports.
+I neglected the clinic for years because it didn’t fit into my reports.
 You going there may be the first useful thing I’ve done with it.”

-The doctor diagnosed a chest infection on the edge of becoming pneumonia.
+The doctor found what Mariana had nearly worked herself into denying: a chest infection on the edge of pneumonia.

-Augusto stood by the exam room window with his hands in his coat pockets and said nothing.
+Augusto stood by the exam-room window with his hands in his pockets and said nothing.

 But something in him changed again.